This recipe uses basic ingredients for a sourdough pizza crust that is full of flavor and can be made ahead of time.

 When you love baking and love pizza, a sourdough pizza crust is a natural fit.

-Step by step pizza dough making
+Step by step sourdough pizza dough

 This is a simple recipe.
 We begin by combining all the ingredients in a large mixing bowl.
 Don’t worry about the order.
 In they go.
 Stir with a wooden spoon.
 Sometimes the dough will seem too dry and crumbly, like it will not come together.: